nicklafferty/craftycody/content/crafts/diy-bedside-tables.md

 image = ""
 slug = "diy-bedside-nightstand"
 tags = ["diy"]
-title = "DIY: Bedside tables"
+title = "DIY: Bedside Tables"

 +++
 I don't like to buy things and I really don't like buying things that I believe I can make.